-The following pages will present you with the steps necessary to become a lawyer in the 50 states and the District of Columbia, as well as in the Canadian provinces and territories.
-The compulsory education, entrance and licensing examinations, and other factors needed to qualify to maintain lawyer licensure are all explained here.
+Becoming a lawyer is an ambitious goal that is attainable when you know what steps to follow to achieve it.
+Over the following pages, you will learn how to become a lawyer in each of the 50 states and the District of Columbia, as well as in the Canadian provinces and territories.
+All of the educational, experiential, entrance and licensing requirements as well as other factors needed to qualify to become a licensed attorney in each jurisdiction and to maintain that licensure are explained here.

 District of Columbia

-Today more than ever before, lawyers are needed in a variety of specialties that have arisen due to recent changes in technology, foreign and domestic policy, and health care.
-More and more lawyers are opting to receive specialized training to become immigration lawyers, intellectual property specialists, health care lawyers, and labor and employment specialists.
-The U.S. Department of Labor’s Bureau of Labor Statistics projects that job opportunities for lawyers across the United States will increase by 10 percent by the year 2020.
-Although the median annual pay for lawyers nationwide in 2010 was $112,760, this comfortable salary does not come easily.
-Becoming a lawyer in any state means years of undergraduate and graduate education, as well as passing some of the most difficult examinations required of any profession.
+Lawyers are needed today more than ever before, within a side variety of specialties that have arisen due to recent changes in technology, foreign and domestic policy, and health care.
+More and more attorneys are receiving specialized training to become immigration lawyers, intellectual property specialists, environmental lawyers, and employment and labor lawyers.
+According to the U.S. Department of Labor’s Bureau of Labor Statistics (BLS), a projected increase of four percent in the amount of job opportunities available for lawyers is expected over the next decade, adding 32,300 new jobs by 2029.
+As of May 2019, lawyers in the United States averaged $122,960 per year.
+However, this comfortable salary does not come easily.
+Becoming a lawyer in any jurisdiction requires years of undergraduate and graduate education, passing challenging examinations, and maintaining licensure through continuing education.

-If you are interested in pursuing a career as a Lawyer or attorney, choose what education level that best describes you:
+If you are interested in pursuing a career as a lawyer/attorney, choose the education level below that best suits your needs:

 Lawyer Career Specialties